Ewifly/assemblyline-service-mobsfstatic/README.md

 # assemblyline-service-mobsfstatic

 Alv4 service that links Mobsf framework for static analysis of APKs

-Some features from the APKAye service are reused (ie : resubmission of APK as JAR)
+ -Generate MobSF PDF report

+ -Smalli/Java code of the APK

+ -MobSF score reporting & other informations that can be interesting in the scoring/analysis overview (feel free to modify the heuristics/ResultSection to adapt it to your needs)

-Requires a running local instance of Mobsf : https://mobsf.github.io/docs/#/
+Requires a running instance of Mobsf : <https://mobsf.github.io/docs/#/>

 Still experimenting